- Campus Life

 - News & Events

 - About Plattsburgh

-You can expect to take a variety of science courses offered at Plattsburgh State, but you will also be able to take advantage of many social science and humanities courses that examine environmental issues through the lenses of: history, literature, journalism, ethics, anthropology, sociology, and more.
-As such, Environmental Studies is a flexible program that allows students to chart their own paths through the social and physical landscapes of human-nature interaction.
+You can expect to take a variety of science courses offered at SUNY Plattsburgh, but you will also be able to take advantage of many social science and humanities courses that examine environmental issues through the lenses of: history, literature, journalism, ethics, anthropology, sociology, and more.
+As such, environmental studies is a flexible program that allows students to chart their own paths through the social and physical landscapes of human-nature interaction.

-One of the central organizing themes of Environmental Studies is that nature is not just that which humans alter or destroy.
+One of the central organizing themes of environmental studies is that nature is not just that which humans alter or destroy.
 Nature, indeed wilderness, is the pivotal context providing us resources, sustenance, employment and even recreation.
 This idea does not come from the world of academia, but rather is one of the most important points raised by the environmental justice movement.
-Environmental Studies at Plattsburgh State attempts to take this idea and turn it into a program that examines the way humanity utilizes nature across both space and time, with the goal of making that use sustainable and equitable into the future.
+Environmental studies at SUNY Plattsburgh attempts to take this idea and turn it into a program that examines the way humanity utilizes nature across both space and time, with the goal of making that use sustainable and equitable into the future.

 To create a community of scholars and students who have an interest in:

 Students will have a sound foundation in the following areas of inquiry:

 If you would like more information about environmental studies at SUNY Plattsburgh, please contact

 Dr. Edwin Romanowicz, Director

 Office: Hudson Hall 132